-I. Careful attention to correct pronunciation; thorough drill in forms, and in the common principles of syntax; constant practice in translation at sight and at hearing and in conversation.
-The text-books used are Joynes-Meissner's German Grammar and a standard reader.
+- I. Careful attention to correct pronunciation; thorough drill in forms, and in the common principles of syntax; constant practice in translation at sight and at hearing and in conversation.
+The text-books used are Joynes-Meissners German Grammar and Brandt's Reader. - II.

-- II.
 Exercises throughout the year in conversation, translation at hearing, and composition.
 Reading of standard German prose and a play of Schiller. - III.
 Two of Schiller's or Lessing's plays; Hodges' Course in Scientific German; Harris' German Composition.
 Conversation and translation at hearing continued.